RoadrunnerWMC/libimagequant-python/docs/source/index.rst

         .. note::

-            Since the only meaningful values for this variable in the C API are "zero" and "non-zero", it is presented as a :py:class:`bool` in these Python bindings.
+            Since the only meaningful values for this variable in the C API are "zero" and "non-zero," it is presented as a :py:class:`bool` in these Python bindings.

         :type: :py:class:`bool`